It’s July, and the start of a new financial year for businesses operating in Australia.

 It is also reason enough to dislike entities, products and services.

 Examples are self-evident in banking, telecommunications, social media and the public service.
+Starting from getting a mortgage, opening a checking opening, and more can be done with the help of banking services like Five Star Banking.

 The underlying and key message is the need to cast off barriers, filters and impediments.
 Supply chains in the future will not be determined by, or service physical business networks alone.